amarder/locovote/README.md

 The high school pages are light on info, it will be more helpful to compare school districts.

+It might be nice to include participation rate.

 ### Add Plausible Analytics

 ### Link Schools to Municipalities